Longtime NJ scene photographer and music blogger James

 are posted on our bandcamp and the EP comes with an insert.

 I encourage you to read along!
 A lot went into them.

 Brian Musikoff should need no introduction to the readers

 of Jersey Beat.com.
 For decades he was Hoboken's favorite

-friendly neighborhood bartender at Louise & Jerry's, a
+friendly neighborhood bartender at Louise & Jerry's,

-decision to head west. - Jim Testa
+Jersey and his decision to head west. - Jim Testa

 James Damion: When I got in touch

 with Brian about our interview, he seemed curious as to

 why I, or anyone else for that matter, would be interested